Share this article

 Allergies and intolerances

-Just like us, dogs can have allergies or intolerances to certain foods or things in their environment like grains, dairy products, shampoos, pollens, and grasses.
-These allergens can make your pup’s skin itchy, red, and sore, but with a bit of detective work (often through a trial elimination diet), the culprit can usually be identified.
+Just like us, dogs can have allergies or intolerances to certain foods or things in their environment like grass pollens, tree pollens, house dust mites, and flea saliva.
+These allergens can make your pup’s skin itchy, red, and sore, but with a bit of detective work (often through a trial elimination diet or allergy testing), the culprit can usually be identified.

 Parasites